 but I know anywhere is safer than here.

-If you are interested in participating in an experience that will be life-changing, please go to our Contacts page, or send us a message through the SRRC’s Facebook page.
-Please check our Facebook page for updates and requests as they arise.
+If you are interested in participating in an enriching and life-changing experience, please go to our Contacts page, or send us a message through the SRRC’s Facebook page.
+Browse through our Facebook page for updates and information about refugees in general, and our community’s experience.
+We also post requests and updates as they arise.